 - Mosquitoes that carry malaria or Japanese encephalitis are more active in the evening and at night.
 If you’re travelling in an area that has these diseases, be especially vigilant at those times.

-- Mosquitoes that carry dengue or yellow fever are more active in the daytime.
+- Mosquitoes that carry dengue, yellow fever or Zika are more active in the daytime.